-The GSM-R network must be used for all safety communications between the train driver and Traffic Control.
+The GSM-R network must be used for all safety communications between the train driver and the traffic coordination body.
 GSM-R is available on all the lines of the Infrabel network.

 It supports voice and data services and provides radio support for the "European Train Control System (ETCS) level 2".
-"ETCS level 2" is used on the high-speed lines L.3 and L.4.
-Infrabel has started to deploy this signalling system on the conventional network.
-This system is currently being tested on a part of L.73.
+"ETCS level 2" is used on the high-speed lines L.3 and L.4 and is also being rolled out on part of the conventional network.